 Dr Ken Ong

-Ken Ong is the Group Leader of the Growth and Development Programme.
-His research explores rapid postnatal growth, weight gain and physical maturation as determinants of, and also potential targets for the prevention of, childhood obesity and later life disease.
-He works closely with the Unit’s other research areas in the aetiology of obesity and type 2 diabetes, the evaluation of objective physical activity measurement in children, and the development and testing of behavioural interventions to prevent childhood obesity.
-In January 2011 Ken was seconded to the MRC Lifelong Health and Ageing Unit (for 2 days per week) to help develop genetic, endocrine and metabolic projects in the National Survey of Health and Development (the British 1946 Birth Cohort).
+Ken Ong leads the Unit's Growth and Development programme.
+His research identified rapid postnatal growth, weight gain and reproductive timing as determinants of, and also potential targets for the prevention of, childhood obesity, type 2 diabetes and related disorders.
+Much of his work studies the mechanisms that underlie these developmental trajectories to disease risk.
+He works closely with the Unit’s other research programmes in the aetiology of diabetes and related metabolic disorders and in the development and testing of behavioural interventions to prevent childhood obesity.

-As well as his research work, Ken is a consultant paediatric endocrinologist and clinical lead for childhood obesity at Addenbrooke’s Hospital.
+As well as his research work, Ken is an honorary consultant paediatric endocrinologist and the clinical lead for childhood obesity at the Cambridge University Hospitals NHS Trust.
 He is also an affiliated lecturer in the Department of Paediatrics, University of Cambridge.
-He obtained his PhD in paediatrics following research at the Universities of Oxford and Cambridge, using large population studies to explore gene-environment interactions in foetal and early childhood growth.
+He obtained his PhD in Paediatrics following research at the Universities of Oxford and Cambridge, using large population-based studies to explore gene-environment interactions in fetal and early childhood growth.
 Ken has been with the MRC Epidemiology Unit since 2005.

 MRC Epidemiology Unit,